dayCod/sketch/README.md

 ## Blueprint-Based CRUD Generator for Laravel

 Sketch is a powerful, easy-to-use package for rapidly generating CRUD functionality in Laravel applications.
-With **Sketch**, you can effortlessly define models, controllers, views, and routes, all based on a simple blueprint configuration.
+With **Sketch**, you can effortlessly define models, migration, form request validation and services. all based on a simple blueprint configuration.
 This package streamlines the development process and ensures consistency across your application.

 ## Features

 - 📝 **Blueprint-Based Generation**
-  - Easily define models, controllers, and views via simple YAML or JSON blueprints.
+  - Easily define via simple YAML blueprints.
   - Generate CRUD for any resource without writing repetitive boilerplate code.

 - ⚡ **Rapid Development**
   - Reduce development time by automating the creation of common CRUD functionalities.
   - Works with Laravel's Artisan commands to instantly generate fully functional resources.

-- 💻 **Customizable Templates**
-  - Customize the generated code templates for models, controllers, views, and routes.
-  - Add custom logic to controllers and modify views easily.

-- 🚀 **Multi-Blueprint Support**
-  - Support for multiple blueprints, allowing you to define various resource configurations.
-  - Combine multiple blueprints in a single project.

-- 📦 **Efficient File Organization**
-  - The generated files follow best practices and are neatly organized.
-  - Automatically create necessary migrations, policies, and tests for each resource.

 - 🧩 **Built-in Relationships**
   - Automatically generate relationships like one-to-many, many-to-many, and one-to-one.